sheldonnnn007/ML_Predict_Cancer_Mortality_Rates/README.md

-# Predict Cancer Mortality Rates in US Counties
+# Predict Cancer Mortality Rates in US Counties And Classification of 1-year patient mortality following a heart attack

 ## Project Overview

-This project involves building a multiple models to predict cancer mortality rates in "unseen" US counties.
+**First part**: Tasks involve building multiple models(OLS, Lasso, Ridge) to predict cancer mortality rates in US counties.
 The dataset provided comprises various features/predictors related to socio-economic characteristics and other types of information for specific counties in the country.
 The goal of the project is to create a model that can accurately predict cancer mortality rates in counties.

+**Second part**: Tasks involve building two models(Logistic regression classifiers and Random Forest classifier) to classify 1-year patient mortality following a heart attack.

 The project is divided into the following exercises:

 1. Data exploration, visualization, and correlation analysis
 2. Pre-processing the data using scikit-learn pipeline
-3. Fitting linear regression models (OLS, Lasso, Ridge) and comparing their performance
+3. Fitting models and comparing their performance
-4. Identifying the most important features using Lasso regression
+4. Identifying the most important features.
-5. Fitting a Random Forest regression model and comparing its performance with the best linear regression model
-6. Writing an inference script for the best regression model and testing it on the provided example test data

 ## Technology and Methology

 This project utilized Python programming language and its popular data analysis and machine learning libraries, including **scikit-learn**, **pandas**, **numpy**, and **matplotlib**.
 I employed a systematic approach that encompassed **data exploration**, **visualization**, **pre-processing**, **and model development**.

-The methodology involved multiple steps, starting with data exploration and visualization to **identify patterns** and **outliers**.
-I then used a **scikit-learn pipeline** for pre-processing the data, followed by fitting **linear regression** models, including **Ordinary Least Squares (OLS), Lasso, and Ridge**.
-I evaluated and compared their performances to identify the best performing model.
-The Lasso regression was used to pinpoint the most relevant features for our prediction task.
-Furthermore, I fit a **Random Forest regression** model and compared its performance with the best linear regression model.
+The methodology involved multiple steps, starting with **data exploration and visualization** to **identify patterns** and **outliers**.
+I then used a **scikit-learn pipeline** for pre-processing the data, followed by fitting **linear regression** models, including **Ordinary Least Squares (OLS), Lasso, and Ridge**, and **Random Forest classifer** and **Logistic Regression Classifier**.

-Finally, I developed an inference script for the best regression model and tested it on the provided example test data. <u>This project demonstrated the effectiveness of utilizing machine learning techniques and Python libraries</u> for predicting cancer mortality rates in US counties.
+<u>This project demonstrated the effectiveness of utilizing machine learning techniques</u>.

 ## Data

 The dataset provided includes 'Training_data.csv' and 'Training_data_targets.csv' files.
 'Training_data.csv' contains various socio-economic and other features for specific US counties, while 'Training_data_targets.csv' contains the corresponding target variables for the training set.

-**Data Dictionary**
+**Data Dictionary 1**

 | Feature                 | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |